AvhiMaz/GlobeLoom/README.md

 - **Node.js** and **npm** installed on your machine.
 - Environment variables set up in both the **frontend** and **backend** directories.
+- **MongoDB** running and properly configured in the backend `.env` file.
+The connection string and other related configurations should be specified there.
+- **Postman** installed for testing the backend API endpoints.
+- **Browser Developer Tools** ready for inspecting and debugging the frontend once it’s running.

 ---